Physical Data Backups in the Cloud Era: Why Businesses Need Both

 Reliability:

 Cloud backup services usually work by “syncing” the data on a client machine, essentially creating an identical copy at all times.
 However, there are instances where a client may have accidentally deleted a file or modified it without realizing, and this false information gets backed up to the cloud.
-Nowadays, cloud services offer a 30-day rollback system, but the corrupted data must be identified first.
+Nowadays, cloud services offer rollback or snapshot systems which can bring old copies of cloud data back from the past but with varying time frames from none to 180 or 365 days on expensive solutions.
+These rollbacks can save the day but the corrupted data must be identified first so it is fully rolled back and this process can be time consuming and slow.
 In contrast, a physical drive backup will retain multiple backup date iterations, allowing you to go back in time and retrieve the correct file.

 Speed:

 Cloud backups are heavily dependent on internet speed and the volume of data requiring backup.
-Consequently, most backup processes are scheduled overnight, and a complete cloud backup can take over 24 hours to complete.
-In contrast, a local hard drive backup for the same amount of data can be completed in less than an hour, regardless of internet connectivity.
+Consequently, most backup processes are scheduled overnight, and a complete full cloud backup could take days to complete and so is impractical for a daily backup scenario.
+In contrast, a local hard drive backup for the same amount of data can be completed in a few hours, regardless of internet connectivity and serves as a daily backup.
 The significance of process speed becomes even more apparent when data restoration is necessary.
 A qualified technician can restore data from physical backups within a few hours and execute a comprehensive disaster recovery plan to expedite business continuity.
+Recovery from a full cloud backup requires the downloading of the entire data from the cloud which could take days or weeks dependning on the cloud provider and the Internet connectivity of the site.

 Security: